fonttools/fonttools/Doc/source/cffLib/index.rst

        :heading-level: 3

     cffLib contains submodules for converting between CCF and CFF2.
-    Each can be used within other Python code or run as a command-line console script:
+    Each can be used within other Python scripts or run as a subcommand of the ``fonttools`` command-line tool:

      .. toctree::
         :maxdepth: 1